elhorton/githubIssuesIoTSDK/README.md

 - **New issues**: created in the last 7 days
 - **Stale issues**: has not been updated in the last 14 days
 - **Unassigned issues**: Has not been assigned to an owner for triaging
-- **Enhancments**: issues with an `enhancement` label, this indicates that the feature team has marked it as a possible enhancement in the backlog
+- **Enhancements**: issues with an `enhancement` label, this indicates that the feature team has marked it as a possible enhancement in the backlog
 - **Under Investigation**: issues with an `investigation-required` tag, this indicates that the feature team needs to further investigate and it is on the backlog.

 **Output:**